maxharlow/tutorials/opencorporates-api/README.md

 Dealing with rate limits
 ------------------------

 At this point we might start to see our program printing out `403` errors.
 We can avoid this by passing an API key with our requests.
-[Sign up for a Opencorporates API key.] (https://opencorporates.com/api_accounts/new)
+[Sign up for a Opencorporates API key.](https://opencorporates.com/api_accounts/new)

 ***Rate limit***: Often used by APIs to say how many requests can be made by one person within a given period of time.
-For Opencorporates [we are limited to 500 requests a month] (https://api.opencorporates.com/documentation/API-Reference#usage_limits) unless we use an API key.
+For Opencorporates [we are limited to 500 requests a month](https://api.opencorporates.com/documentation/API-Reference#usage_limits) unless we use an API key.

 ***API key***: A code sent with each request to let an API track what requests you are making.
 For some APIs, having a key is mandatory.

-Then modfiy your `url` variable in the `lookup` function to be:
+To send your API key with each request modfiy the `url` variable in the `lookup` function to be:

 ```python
 key = 'YOUR-API-KEY-HERE'